Skip to Main Content

 The IALS Library catalogue contains records of thousands of e-books.
 A link to access the e-book will be contained within the catalogue record.
 On the search results screen, you can identify which books are e-books by the symbol:

-You can limit your catalogue search so that you only see e-books and not print books in your results.
+It is possible to limit your catalogue search so that you only see e-books and not print books in your results.

-1. Choose the option for Keyword - Advanced search
+1. Choose the option for Keyword: Advanced search

 2. Enter relevant keyword(s)